Yes, Gov. Rick Scott has seen Dolphin Tale.

 “All we want to do is put ourselves in the mix,” Yates said.

-The Clearwater Marine Aquarium is in the middle of a $12 million fundraising effort to support construction of a new facility that adds stadium style-seating to the dolphin pool and will double the sea turtle rehabilitation facilities.
+The Clearwater Marine Aquarium is to support construction of a new facility that adds stadium style-seating to the dolphin pool and will double the sea turtle rehabilitation facilities.

 Under construction for the last few months, the Big Jacobson Education Center, named after Dick Jacobson who donated $1 million to the aquarium.

 The wing will house administrative offices and education classrooms.
 On the east side of the building construction of a new lobby is going to start soon too, Yates said.

 Scott's tour ended with the ceremonial signing of the bill.
 As Scott started his speech Winter also chimed in with her well known squeal.

 He took a seat that resembled a movie set director’s chair behind a large wooden desk.
 On the desk was a cup full of pens, a stuffed Winter plush toy and the bill to sign.

 After holding the tailless toy, Scott grabbed a pen and signed the changes into law.